squid-cache/squid-cache.github.io/ConfigExamples/FullyTransparentWithTPROXY.rst

 }}}
 It is highly recommended that the above definitions be used for the two wccp services, otherwise things will break if you have more than 1 cache (specifically, you will have problems when the a web server's name resolves to multiple ip addresses).

-The http port that you are redirecting to must have the transparent and tproxy options enabled as follows (modify the port as appropriate):
+The SquidConf:http_port that you are redirecting to must have the transparent and tproxy options enabled as follows (modify the port as appropriate):

 {{{
 http_port 80 transparent tproxy
 }}}
-There _must_ be a tcp_outgoing address defined.
+There _must_ be a SquidConf:tcp_outgoing address defined.
 This will need to be valid to satisfy any non-tproxied connections.

 On the router, you need to make sure that all traffic going to/from the customer will be processed by _both_ wccp rules.
 The way we have implemented this is to apply wccp service 80 to all traffic coming in from a customer-facing interface, and wccp service 90 applied to all traffic going out a customer-facing interface.
 We have also applied the wccp "exclude-in" rule to all traffic coming in from the proxy-facing interface.
 Ie: